kudashevs/CalculatorViaMagicMethod/README.md

 for more usage examples, please see the [examples](examples/) folder.

+## Notes

+By default, the package provides four classes that correspond to the basic math operations (addition, subtraction, multiplication, division).
+Each class extends an `Operation` class.
+The `Operation` class is an abstract class that obligates its subclasses to implement the `performCalculation` method.
+It also provides default implementations for `calculate` and `validate` methods.
+The `Division` class overrides the default implementation of the `validate` method and extends its functionality.
+For more information see the [Operations](src/Operations/) folder).

+A lookup table for supported operations is kept as a constant in the [Factory.php](src/Operations/Factory.php) file.

 ## License

 The MIT License (MIT).
 Please see the [License file](LICENSE.md) for more information.